Accessing YSJ Connect - Jobs and Opportunities, useful links

 York Press online and every Wednesday advertises jobs in York and

 the surrounding area.
-Wednesday's edition of the York Press is on
+Wednesday's edition of the York Press is

 Both City of York Council and North Yorkshire County Council